epomatti/azure-batch/README.md

 az login --identity
 ```

-This is not required if you useTo interact with a private endpoint Batch/pools using the Jumpbox:
+This is not required if you use `az batch account login`, but another option to interact with a private endpoint Batch/pools using the Jumpbox:

 ```sh
 export AZURE_BATCH_ACCOUNT=""